 I suspect this job of survival is more trying because we fall into the cognitive trap of thinking that we know.
 As chapter 71 warns, To know yet to think that one does not know is best; Not to know yet to think that one knows will lead to difficulty.
 The Chinese character translated here as “difficulty” is literally 病 (bìng: ill; sick; disease; fault; defect).

 In my early years, I fled ignorance by pursuing knowledge.
 Knowledge was power.
 Indeed, I once set out to read an entire set of encyclopedias.
-I felt certain that the more I knew and the more I did, the better off I would be.
+I felt certain that the more I knew and did, the better off I would be.
 How else could I keep the half-empty cup from draining away?

 (1) As my parents were photographers, my brother and I did a lot of modeling throughout childhood.
 The only difficulty I remember about those years was being told to “smile for the camera”.
 It always felt odd and forced.
 Years ago, I did zazen in Japan.
 Afterwards, they took a group picture, and not a soul smiled for it.
 Now that’s my kind of photo shoot!
+The photo on the next page is me at that lake again.
+Next to this photo is the commentary my mother wrote for the magazine’s back cover (i.e., photo on page 80).
+Mom clearly raised me to be independent.

 Let Your Child Go Native